rivermorrow/tc-node-9/CONTRIBUTING.md

 ## Notes

-If you take notes during class or outside reading, add them to the `notes/` directory under a sub-folder labeled by your _github username_ (ex: `notes/Bryantellius/git-branching.txt`).
+If you take notes during class or outside reading, add them to the `notes/` directory under a sub-folder labeled by the _topic_, followed by a file labeled by your _github username_ (ex: `notes/git/Bryantellius.md`).

 Be sure to [submit a pull request](#how-to-submit-a-pull-request) to share your notes with others.